-As of this writing (2012), When Eight Bells Toll had been released on DVD only in PAL
+At the time of my first review (2012), When Eight Bells Toll had been released on DVD only in PAL

-format,which doesn't work with typical U.S. DVD players.
-However, it is available through some
+format, which doesn't work with typical U.S. DVD players.
+Since then, though, it has been offered in BluRay

 Clocking in at a brisk 90 minutes, When Eight Bells Toll can't fully reproduce the book's contents.